Before I knew I had Hypothyroidism, I felt like sh*t.

 The fact is, exercise has and always will have to be a big part of my life.
 It began as a large part of my life after my scoliosis surgery when I was 13, and it became even more vital when I found out about my hypothyroidism.

 I exercise 4-6 times per week.
-Sometimes I do my bodyboss workouts, sometimes I go to an aerobics class, and sometimes I just run.
+Sometimes I do my bodyboss workouts, go to an aerobics class, head off on a hike, and sometimes I just run.
 I like being able to switch up my workouts so that I never feel bored or like I am stuck in a routine.

 I also find that making exercise fun on the weekends to be a helpful way to get in another fitness session when I typically wouldn’t.
 The way I like to do this during the spring and summer is by going on hikes with my husband or friends.